blakerbuchanan/blakerbuchanan.github.io/_pages/about.md

 <details>
   <summary>Miscellany</summary>
-  <p>A three-dimensional fractal called the <a href="https://en.wikipedia.org/wiki/Mandelbulb">Mandelbulb</a> exists and it is beautiful.
+  <p>LaCroix sparkling water just hits different from the rest.
+A three-dimensional fractal called the <a href="https://en.wikipedia.org/wiki/Mandelbulb">Mandelbulb</a> exists and it is beautiful.
 I find it difficult to stop eating Trader Joe's almond butter granola. </p>